 Here’s what you need to know about the Holiday Kitchens:

-- Holiday Kitchens are open daily from November 29 to December 30 beginning at noon and closing at 8pm.
+- Holiday Kitchens are open daily from November 26 to December 30 from park opening to park close.

 - Food and beverage purchases are separate from park admission.

 - Some kitchen offerings are limited, and the menus are subject to change at any time.

 So what kinds of foods are available?
 I was very surprised at the variety of offerings, especially the amount of vegan, vegetarian, and gluten free options.
 I am none of those things, but it is nice to know that if you have an allergy or food preference, Epcot’s got you covered!